 Let me just list my body-powered arm's components here, and I add the year when the respective part came into the world.

 - Shoulder anchor (2011): plastics, carbon fiber, new anatomically shaped development recently.
 No nerve compression, extremely short activation range, overhead work possible, comfortable, no sweat smell.
 You would never have guessed, but what do you know.

-- Suspension (technology from around 1996): Ohio Willowwood Alpha liner.
+- The suspension (technology from around 1996): Ohio Willowwood Alpha liner.
 Very comfortable.
-What do you care.
+What do you care?
 Did you pass the Voight Kampff test at all?

 - Pin lock (maybe 2003): fast lock / unlock, sturdy.
 If you want to carry stuff that matters.
 Otherwise, what do you know, right?